shikai06/IS/README.md

 ## Development
 - still in progress..
 - design not yet finished
-- it still the adding function we did in the class
+- it still has the adding function we did in the class
 - adding more features